 Internationally, threats to the freedom of the non-religious come from a wide range of sources, from individuals and groups wishing to censure freedom of thought, or criticism particularly of religion, through to powerful nations seeking to outlaw and criminalise any perceived negative discussion or criticism or portrayal of religion.

-- We contribute information on the UK for the IHEU’s Freedom of Thought Report, and help to promote this important worldwide research.
+- We contribute information on the UK for the Humanists International Freedom of Thought Report, and help to promote this important worldwide research.
 The report has been published annually since 2012 and is the first comprehensive report on freedom of the non-religious globally.
-The 2015 report highlights the deteriorating situation in Islamic State, Syria, Iraq, Egypt, Bangladesh and elsewhere.
+In 2020, Humanists International also published a Humanists at Risk: Action Report, focusing in more detail on eight countries.

 UN Human Rights Council

-In March 2013 we spoke out on freedom of speech, apostasy, witchcraft, free expression in the OIC, and abortion.
+- In March 2013, we spoke out on freedom of speech, apostasy, witchcraft, free expression in the OIC, and abortion.
 In June we spoke out on persecution of the non-religious in Bangladesh, and discrimination against the disabled.
 And in September we spoke out on freedom of belief and the OIC and child, early, and forced marriage.

 - In March 2014 we spoke out on LGBT rights in Nigeria, Russia, and Uganda, freedom of religion or belief and expression in Malaysia, and women’s rights.
 In June we spoke out on blasphemy laws(twice), violence against women, religious discrimination and sectarianism, free expression in Vietnam, caste discrimination, and child, early, and forced marriage.
 In September we again spoke out on child, early, and forced marriage, blasphemy laws, human rights abuses in Brunei, and twice on witchcraft and violence against children.

 - In March 2016 we spoke out on blasphemy laws, with a particular focus on Russia, and against the mistreatment of refugees.
 In June we spoke on sexual and reproductive health and rights (twice generally, and a third time on Paraguay) human rights abuses in Egypt and Saudi Arabia and separately in Bangladesh, LGBTI rights in Latvia, and political populism and xenophobia in Europe.
 In September, we called out LGBTI persecution in Egypt and Tunisia, racist hate crime in the UK, abortion rights in Ireland, Hungarian human rights abuses of refugees, and the blasphemy law in Greece.

 Let us know if you hear of actions internationally which threaten free speech and the criticism of beliefs, especially those actions by states or institutions such as the UN.